tauri-apps/tauri-docs/docs/guides/01-getting-started/prerequisites.md

 ## Setting Up Windows

-On Windows, go to [https://www.rust-lang.org/tools/install][install rust] to install `rustup` (the Rust installer).
+### 1. Microsoft Visual Studio C++ Build Tools

-You also need to install Microsoft Visual Studio C++ build tools.
+You will need to install Microsoft Visual Studio C++ build tools.
 The easiest way is to install [Build Tools for Visual Studio 2022].
 When asked which workloads to install, ensure "C++ build tools" and the Windows 10 SDK are selected.

 <figure>